lukensmall/pkg_ping/README.md

 -u will make it search for only non-USA mirrors for export encryption compliance if you are searching from outside of the USA.

--s will accept floating-point timeout like 1.5 seconds using strtod(), eg. "-s 1.5".
+-s will accept floating-point timeout like 1.5 seconds using strtod(), eg. "-s 1.5", default 5.

 -h will print the options with -h. these options can be mixed and matched as well.